uconn-maglab/git-better/demo-files/add-things-here.md

 ## My guinea pigs are really cute

-### This is Zoe.
+### This is susan herbst
+.
 She's really cute and she likes to snuggle in pockets and stuff:

 ![Zoe](pigs/zoe.jpg)